Joachim & Co Launch Boat in Sønderborg

 Princess Marie officially named the boat, before Prince Joachim cut the ribbon allowing the boat to enter the water.
 The three young Princes were given the opportunity to have a look around the boat before the naming ceremony, and Nikolai and Felix were tasked with attaching two of the last pieces of the boat in position.

-The Society for Nydam Research was established in 1983 to research further into the Nydam Bog discoveries, to educate about the history and findings, and to protect the Bog and its surroundings for future generations.Filed under Danish Royals
+The Society for Nydam Research was established in 1983 to research further into the Nydam Bog discoveries, to educate about the history and findings, and to protect the Bog and its surroundings for future generations.Filed under Denmark

-Tagged Patronage, Prince Felix of Denmark, Prince Henrik, Prince Joachim of Denmark, Prince Nikolai, Princess Marie of Denmark.
+Tagged Patronage, Prince Felix of Denmark, Prince Henrik of Denmark, Prince Joachim of Denmark, Prince Nikolai of Denmark, Princess Marie of Denmark.